 - At least 12 college-level credit hours in a foreign language

-- Applicants to the Advanced Certificate in TESOL: CR ITI must possess initial certification or eligibility for initial certification in early childhood, elementary or childhood, middle childhood, secondary or adolescent education, literacy or special education.
+- Applicants must possess initial certification or eligibility for initial certification in early childhood education, childhood education or adolescence education.

 Applicants to the advanced preparation programs must submit all of the following materials:

 - Graduate School online application for either the MSEd or Certificate of Advanced

 - Begin your application here for the MSEd in Literacy Education and the MSEd in Special Education programs.

 - Begin your application here for the MSEd in TESOL program.